oauth-wg/oauth-selective-disclosure-jwt/main.md

 identifiers not found in this registry are not considered valid and MUST NOT be accepted by verifiers.

-To promote interoperability among implementations, the SHA-256 hash algorithm is mandatory to implement.
+To promote interoperability, implementations MUST support the SHA-256 hash algorithm.

 ### Holder Public Key Claim